awsdocs/amazon-connect-admin-guide/doc_source/queues-callerid.md

 To use an external phone number as your outbound caller ID number, contact AWS Support to see if it's possible\.
 You'll need to provide [proof of ownership](phone-number-requirements.md)\.

 You can set the caller ID number as follows:
-+ **[Call phone number](call-phone-number.md) block**: Use this block in an outbound whisper flow to initiate an outbound call to a customer and, optionally, specify a custom caller ID number that is displayed to call recipients\.
++ **[Call phone number](call-phone-number.md) block**: Use this block in an [Outbound whisper flow](create-contact-flow.md#contact-flow-types) to initiate an outbound call to a customer and, optionally, specify a custom caller ID number that is displayed to call recipients\.

   This block is useful when you have multiple telephone numbers used to make outbound calls, but want to consistently display the same company phone number for the caller ID for calls made from your contact center\.